zero-meta/EasyClangComplete/README.md

 Ubuntu uses full featured `libclang` support which provides the full experience with blazingly fast autocompletion even for large code bases thanks to `reparse` python bindings function.

 ##### Windows #####
 Just download the latest clang from the [clang website](http://llvm.org/releases/download.html).
 This should be enough to trigger simple completions.
 Additional steps may be needed if you want to use STL or third party libraries.
-It seems clang does not package standard library, so you will have to get it from visual studio or alike.
+I assume it is relatively easy to make it work with `MinGW` (do open an issue to tell me more about it) by just adjusting the includes in settings or using a proper `.clang_complete` file.
+It is relatively hard to use it with Microsoft visual c++.
+Info is on [official Clang 3.9 website](http://clang.llvm.org/docs/MSVCCompatibility.html)

 *Help needed:* Currently this plugin works for Windows only in a fallback mode by running a command in the cmd and parsing the output with regex.
 It works and should be fine for general user, but it would be cool to make it work with libclang as it is faster and should be more robust.
-I don't know Windows and I don't work in it, so if you are an expect in Windows - educate me!
+I don't know much about Windows and I don't work in it, so if you are an expect in Windows - educate me!
 Fire up the issue with your suggestions!
 Let's make it work.

 ##### Mac  #####
 Mac comes with `clang`.
 The only catch is that its versioning is different from `llvm` one.
 This makes it hard to match `libclang` to it.
 However, the autocompletions should be working out of the box.
 You may need additional setup to use STL or third party libraries.

 *Help needed:* Unfortunately I do not own a mac.
-The unit tests for simple completion using `clang` binary pass on an `OSX` instance.
+The unit tests for completion using `clang` binary pass on an `OSX` instance both for completing user-defined structures and for STL auto-completion.
 But there is a hack.
 I set the version of python bindings to `3.7` by hand.
 There is not simple way of knowing which version the internal `OSX` `clang` corresponds to in `LLVM` versioning scheme.
 But do correct me if I am wrong.
 Help me to make `libclang` work on a Mac!

 ## Settings highlights ##
 I will only cover most important settings here.